-A professor in the School of Art at East Carolina University referred to alumnus Glenn Eure as “a serious artist who never takes himself seriously.”
+A professor in the School of Art at East Carolina University described alumnus Glenn Eure as “a serious artist who never takes himself seriously.”

 He delighted in creating his “clowning around” characters.
 Mesmerized by freedom from restraint in depicting unreal exaggerations of movement and sometimes startling foreshortening as well as the boldness of colors and patterns of imagined clown costuming, he adapted his ink and watercolor brush technique to this new subject – sometimes placing his clowns by the sea with a boat that could be personalized.